 CO2e and emissions

 Reducing our direct CO2e footprint is one of ING’s key environmental goals.
 With the help of the Environmental Programme ING has decreased its total carbon footprint by 27% since 2014 while also increasing coverage of our emissions monitoring.
 This is thanks to an increase of renewable electricity consumption and a decrease in total energy consumption.
-This progress means that we have already met our 2020 target for emissions reduction and will therefore will set a new 2020 target this year.
+This progress means that we have already met our previous 2020 target for emissions reduction and are aiming for our new ambitious target.

 |in kilotonne CO2e||2016||2015||2014|